msveshnikov/cyberia/docs/competitor_analysis.md

 -   Less accessible for casual players
 -   No built-in AI generation features

-### Comparison to IsoCraft.online:
+### Comparison to Cyberia.fun:

-IsoCraft offers easier accessibility through browser-based play and AI-generated content, which could appeal to casual players looking for a quick, creative experience.
+Cyberia offers easier accessibility through browser-based play and AI-generated content, which could appeal to casual players looking for a quick, creative experience.

 ## 2. Townscaper